gaoDean/autolist.nvim/README.md

 ## Troubleshooting

 Found that a plugin breaks when you use autolist?
 See [#43](https://github.com/gaoDean/autolist.nvim/issues/43).
 Basically you need to make sure that autolist loads **after** all the other plugins.
 If that doesn't work, feel free to create a new issue.
+Also, make sure that the capitalization of your mappings is correct, or autolist won't detect the other plugins (`<cr>` should be `<CR>`).

 ## Credit